BlockchainCommons/spotbit/README.md

 - Python3.8 or higher
 - Pip
 - Flask
-- Celery
 - CCXT - ![CryptoCurrency eXchange Tools](https://github.com/ccxt/ccxt)

-All of these Python libraries can be installed via pip.
+All of these Python libraries can be installed via pip and Python3.8 can be installed for you in the install script.

 ### Motivation
 Spotbit aims to provide an easy option for aggregating exchange data that does not require the use of a third party data website like Coinmarketcap.
 These data can be used inside of other apps or for personal use / analysis.
 Acquiring data across many exchanges can be a pain because normally one would need write slightly different code in order to interact with each API.
 Additionally, the use of local storage means that data can always be served quickly even while new data are being downloaded.
 Spotbit runs two separate threads - one with the Flask webserver, and another that makes API requests to exchanges to update the local database.